 About Sarah Wayland

-I received my Ph.D. in 1990 from Brandeis University in Cognitive Psychology; I have worked at Northeastern University, University of Maryland School of Medicine, and University of Maryland’s Center for Advanced Study of Language.
-More recently, I’ve earned my certification as an RDI Consultant.
+Dr. Wayland received her Ph.D. in 1990 from Brandeis University in Cognitive Psychology; she worked at Northeastern University, University of Maryland School of Medicine, and University of Maryland’s Center for Advanced Study of Language.
+More recently, she earned her certification as an RDI Consultant.

-I have been deeply involved with local organizations in both a professional capacity and as a parent.
-I have met countless providers, educators, and parents.
-My contacts can help you too.
-I am an active member of the Special Education Citizens’ Advisory Committee of Prince George’s County, Maryland where I am currently Treasurer, and I served on the executive committee of the Individual Differences in Learning Association, the Board of Directors for both The Arc of Prince George’s County and the Parents’ Place of Maryland.
-I was appointed by the Maryland State Superintendent of Schools to serve on the Special Education State Advisory Committee from 2012 – 2015.
-I co-moderate an international listserve for parents of twice exceptional children (children who are both gifted and learning disabled), GT-Special (click on the GT-Special link in the sidebar), and I am a member of the GT/LD Network.
-I am also a Parents’ Place of Maryland Special Education LEADer of Prince George’s County.
+She has been deeply involved with disability support organizations in both a professional capacity and as a parent.
+She has met countless providers, educators, and parents.
+Her contacts can help you too.
+She is an active member of the Special Education Citizens’ Advisory Committee of Prince George’s County, Maryland having served on their board from 2007-2018, and served on the executive committees of the Individual Differences in Learning Association and the Parents’ Place of Maryland.
+She was also a Board Member for The Arc of Prince George’s County for 4 years.
+She was appointed by the Maryland State Superintendent of Schools to serve on the Special Education State Advisory Committee from 2012 – 2015.
+She co-moderates an international listserv for parents of twice exceptional children (children who are both gifted and learning disabled), GT-Special (click on the GT-Special link in the sidebar), and is a member of the GT/LD Network.
+She is also a Parents’ Place of Maryland Special Education LEADer of Prince George’s County.

-I have helped organize numerous conferences designed to help parents and professionals learn more about ways to help their children, and, with Dr. Katharina Boser, have given presentations on the use of technology in supporting children with disabilities.
-Based in part on this work, Dr. Boser and I co-edited a book with Matthew Goodwin called “Technology Tools for Students With Autism: Innovations that Enhance Independence and Learning”.
+She has helped organize numerous conferences designed to help parents and professionals learn more about ways to help their children, and, with Dr. Katharina Boser, has given presentations on the use of technology in supporting children with disabilities.
+Based in part on this work, she and Dr. Boser co-edited a book with Matthew Goodwin called “Technology Tools for Students With Autism: Innovations that Enhance Independence and Learning”.

-I have taken many trainings that inform my approach to helping families.
-Those that have the biggest impact on my work include:
+She has taken many trainings that inform her approach to helping families.
+Those that have the biggest impact include:

 - RDI® (Relationship Development Intervention) – a developmentally sequenced family-focused program that helps children with autism and other social communication challenges learn the skills fundamental to making and maintaining meaningful relationships with their parents, other adults, and their peers – RDI ProgramCertified Consultant since 2013.